mikesamuel/attack-review-testbed/README.md

 We assume that in production the server would not have write access to the node runtime, so attacks that require overwriting `./bin/node` are out of bounds, but attacks that overwrite source files are in bounds.

+We [log requests](#hdr-data-collection) including nonces.
+This log would not be part of any production system, so attacks that involve stealing secrets from it are out of bounds.

 ### Do not                              <a name="hdr-do-not"></a>